-Policy ALM5: protection of Local Green Space
+Policy ALM4: Protection of Local Green Space

 The following areas are designated Local Green Space.
 Development that would result in the loss of these sites will not be permitted.
-Proposals that will benefit their utility for the purpose they are designated or currently used will however be permitted provided there is no significant adverse effect on residential amenity:
+Proposals for any development on these sites will be resisted unless they are related to their retention, management or enhancement of the green space and there is no significant adverse effect on residential amenity: